Campers told to stop using disposable propane cylinders under new California law

 Just this month, more than 10,000 Californians were ordered to evacuate from their homes when a blaze on the edge of San Bernardino National Forest grew to envelop 20,000 acres of woodland.
 Although a cause is yet to be identified, the hot dry conditions in the state allow fires to spread quickly and easily.

-The amount of northern and central California land burned in the summer months has increased five fold from 1996 to 2021, compared the the 24 years previous, which is thought to be the result of climate change.
+The amount of northern and central California land burned in the summer months has increased five fold from 1996 to 2021, compared to the 24 years previous, which is thought to be the result of climate change.

 Will Symons developed his love of the outdoors as a student, exploring every inch of Sussex’s South Downs national park and wild swimming off the Brighton seafront.
 Now a Staff Writer for Advnture, Will previously worked as a freelance journalist and writer, covering everything from cricket to ancient history.
-Like most Advnture staff, Will’s weekends are rarely spent indoors, he can often be found hiking, wild swimming or playing cricket.
+Like most Advnture staff, Will’s time is rarely spent indoors, he can often be found hiking, wild swimming or playing cricket.